Marcus Garvey

 Believing that black people needed to be financially independent from white-dominated societies, Garvey launched various businesses in the U.S., including the Negro Factories Corporation and Negro World newspaper.
 In 1919, he became President of the Black Star Line shipping and passenger company, designed to forge a link between North America and Africa and facilitate African-American migration to Liberia.
-In 1923 Garvey was convicted of mail fraud for selling the company's stock, and he was imprisoned in the United States Penitentiary, Atlanta for nearly two years.
-Many commentators have argued that the trial was politically motivated; Garvey blamed Jewish people, claiming that they were prejudiced against him because of his links to the KKK.
-After his sentence was commuted by U.S. president Calvin Coolidge, he was deported to Jamaica in 1927.
+In 1923 Garvey was convicted of mail fraud for selling the company's stock, and was imprisoned in the United States Penitentiary, Atlanta for nearly two years.
+Garvey blamed Jews and Catholics, claiming that they were prejudiced against him because of his links to the KKK.
+His sentence was commuted by U.S. president Calvin Coolidge and he was deported to Jamaica in 1927.
 Settling in Kingston with his wife Amy Jacques, Garvey established the People's Political Party in 1929, briefly serving as a city councillor.
 With the UNIA in increasing financial difficulty, he relocated to London in 1935, where his anti-socialist stance distanced him from many of the city's black activists.
-He died there in 1940, and in 1964, his body was returned to Jamaica for reburial in Kingston's National Heroes Park.
+He died there in 1940, and in 1964 his body was returned to Jamaica for reburial in Kingston's National Heroes Park.

 Garvey was a controversial figure.
-Some in the African diasporic community regarded him as a pretentious demagogue and they were highly critical of his collaboration with white supremacists, his violent rhetoric, and his prejudice against mixed-race people and Jews.
-Nevertheless, he received praise for encouraging a sense of pride and self-worth among Africans and the African diaspora amid widespread poverty, discrimination, and colonialism.
-In Jamaica he is widely regarded as a national hero.
-His ideas exerted a considerable influence on such movements as Rastafari, the Nation of Islam, and the Black Power Movement.
+Some in the African diasporic community regarded him as a pretentious demagogue, and were highly critical of his collaboration with white supremacists, his violent rhetoric, and his prejudice against mixed-race people and Jews.
+He received praise for encouraging a sense of pride and self-worth among Africans and the African diaspora amid widespread poverty, discrimination and colonialism.
+In Jamaica, he is recognized as a national hero, the first person to be recognized as such.
+His ideas exerted a considerable influence on such movements as Rastafari, the Nation of Islam and the Black Power Movement.